 We have an innate need for organization.
 We need to organize our lives.
 We need to get our stuff together.
 We need to organize our rooms, our kitchens, and our work environments.

-School tries to arm us with such a capacity from an early age too.
-Write heading in a specific color.
+School tries to arm us with such a capacity from an early age; Write heading in a specific color.
 Write paragraphs in a different one.
 Leave a certain margin.
 Allocate a notebook for each subject, and never use a notebook for all of them (I have to admit that I used to do this).

-On an individual level, we are different, and just as some of us are obsessed with order and long for strict organization, others despise such dependence on systems and see them as mere constructs that further complicate matters rather than simply them.
+On an individual level, we are different, and just as some of us are obsessed with order and long for strict organization, others despise such dependence on systems and see them as mere constructs that further complicate matters rather than simplify them.

 - Find: look for entities that match tight and specific criteria

 - Identify: verify that the entities sought is the same as the one found

 - Select: ensuring of retaining only resources that match the user’s need

 - Explore: make possible the discovery of new resources and entities

 We should differentiate between the terms “recorded information” and “information resource.”

 Information resources often have some common attributes, such as title, creator, date, ISBN, etc..